infinum/dotnet-handbook/Best practices/Security guidelines.md

 During the development of an application, besides worrying about writing clean code with good performance, we must always keep an eye on security.
-After all, the fastest and prettiest code is not that useful it allows malicious actors to access our users' data.
+After all, the fastest and prettiest code is not that useful if allows malicious actors to access our users' data.
 This section of the handbook will provide insights into some of the most commonly used strategies.

 ## HTTPS